Affiliate links on Android Authority may earn us a commission. Learn more.

 Time to roll out first stable U.S. Pie update: 102 days (November 16, 2018)

-LG has said the update should hit global G7 ThinQ devices by the end of Q1 (March) at the latest, and has offered a roadmap featuring many handsets and stretching all the way to the end of 2019.
+LG said the update would hit global G7 ThinQ devices by the end of Q1 (March) at the latest, and offered a roadmap featuring many handsets and stretching all the way to the end of 2019.
 However, that seems to be going nowhere for now, with the only device to get Pie so far being the V35 ThinQ, and only in South Korea.

 That’s one update and a roadmap from the company who, in April 2018, opened a physical Update Center dedicated to “developing and delivering regular OS updates for LG smartphones.”
 So much for that.